Integrating the advantages of two single-pixel imaging schemes via holographic projection in ghost-imaging systems: Experimental verification

+To compare with subsequent imaging results, we first utilized the same experimental setup to obtain the results of traditional thermal light GI.
 Given the single-mode of laser beam, we are limited to producing a chaotic source.
-To create the chaotic source by the phase-only SLM, a dynamic random phase $\text{exp}\{i \phi(\vec{r}_{\text{SLM}}, t)\}$ puts into the SLM and can produce speckle sequence by far-field diffraction, where $\phi(\vec{r}_{\text{SLM}}, t)\in [0, 2\pi)$ is uniform distribution random phase and completely independent of spatiality and time~\cite{Shapiro2008Computational,Li2019Transverse}.
-Three simulated or experimental reconstruction results, SGI, CGI and TGI, after 10,000 iterations are shown in Figs.~\ref{03ThermalCase}(a)-\ref{03ThermalCase}(c), respectively.
+To create the chaotic source by the phase-only SLM, a dynamic random phase $\text{exp}\{i \phi(\vec{r}_{\text{SLM}}, t)\}$ puts into the SLM and can produce a speckle sequence by far-field diffraction, where $\phi(\vec{r}_{\text{SLM}}, t)\in [0, 2\pi)$ is a uniform distribution random phase and completely independent of spatiality and time~\cite{Shapiro2008Computational,Li2019Transverse}.
+Three results of simulated or experimental reconstruction, SGI, CGI, and TGI, after 10,000 iterations are shown in Figs.~\ref{03ThermalCase}(a)-\ref{03ThermalCase}(c), respectively.
 Note that, three subgraphs in Fig.~\ref{03ThermalCase} share a common color bar.
-According to Eq.~(\ref{EQ02}), the visibility $V$ of SGI, CGI and TGI in Fig.~\ref{03ThermalCase} are 0.0050, 0.0025 and 0.0032, respectively (displayed in the bottom right corner of the subgraphs).
-Compared to TGI, CGI exhibits a slight reduction in visibility.
-This is because the noise fluctuation of two optical signals in TGI are consistent, however CGI scheme is not due to the deviation of phase modulation of SLM.
-The consistency of noise has the effect on the imaging results of CGI by the intensity correlation algorithm.
-What's more, the noiseless SGI demonstrates the best imaging visibility, as theoretically expected.
+According to Eq.~(\ref{EQ02}), the visibility $V$ of SGI, CGI, and TGI in Fig.~\ref{03ThermalCase} are 0.0050, 0.0025, and 0.0032, respectively (displayed in the bottom right corner of the subgraphs).
+Compared to TGI, the CGI exhibits a slight reduction in visibility.
+Unlike TGI, the two-arm signals in CGI may not be perfectly identical due to the deviation of phase modulation of SLM.
+What's more, the noiseless SGI demonstrates the best imaging visibility, as our expected.

-Next, we present the holographic projection GI in which TPs are the simulated intensity squared speckle sequence of chaotic source and the artificially designed sparse matrix sequence.
-Here, each RS/TS is derived from the single-frame reconstruction patten of corresponding TP in holographic projection GI scheme.
-Details about the creation of those TPs and the second-order spatial correlation function of reconstruction patterns can refer to the companion paper~\cite{Li2025Active}.
+In recent research~\cite{Li2025Active}, we have regulated the peak value of the Hanbury Brown-Twiss (HBT) effect based on phase-only CGH.
+Notably, when those TPs originate from intensity-squared chaotic speckle and artificially designed sparse matrix, corresponding Exp-RPs exhibit the super-bunching effect.
+As is well known, the HBT effect acts as the point spread function (PSF)~\cite{Shih2020AnIntroduction,Wu2024High,Liu2024Progress} of the GI scheme so that the super-bunching effect can enhance the visibility~\cite{ChenOL2010Highvisibility,Chan2009High,Zhou2019Experimental,Zhang2019Superbunching,Liu2021Simple,Ye2022Antibunching}.
+Building upon these results, we present the holographic projection GI.
+Here, each RS/TS is derived from the single-frame reconstruction patten of the corresponding TP in the holographic projection GI scheme.
+Details about the creation of those TPs and the second-order spatial correlation function of reconstruction patterns can refer to the Ref.~\cite{Li2025Active}.